lorae/household-size/README.md

 │       ├── fig01.R
 │       ├── fig02.R
 │       ├── ...
-│       ├── quick-facts.R           # Produces quick statistics from our paper
+│       ├── quick-facts.Rmd         # Produces quick statistics from our paper
 │       └── proof-of-concept-bucketing.R # May be deprecated soon
 │
 └── tests/